alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 is encoded by a different number in machine code.

-We do not have to worry too much about the different forms of instructions and their machine code numbers normally, thankfully.
-You just have to know that there are many instructions and each instruction can take none, one, or more operands.
+We do not have to worry too much about the different forms of instructions and their machine code numbers to write simple assembly code, thankfully.
+Just be aware that there are many assembly instructions and each instruction can take none, one, or more operands.

 The `mov` instruction discussed above, generally, moves data from a source to a destination of equal size in the form `mov [dest] [src]`.